 The spread of business language and models has had the same wide and prominent influence on public discourse with resulting presumptions about how the world runs and how individual lives should progress in accordance with success, efficiency and profit.
 How often does the “bottom line”… frame and contain our living experiences?

 The power and diversity of human potential

 There is a vast incongruence between our living experiences, our continuous, creative, complex development and expansion as human beings and these imported concepts of linear success, projected outcomes, efficiency, productivity and statistical certainty.
 One thing is certain: the sheer breadth and depth of human possibility, capability, paradox, unpredictability, failure, fortitude, resilience, and passionate striving!
 As the philosopher Mary Midgley has stated, “complexity is not a scandal”.

-I work with clients in both individual and vocational counseling who continuously experience levels of stress, discouragement, disengagement, fatigue, and cynicism that are out of proportion with their talents, capabilities, experiences and aspirations.
+The clients I work with in career counseling/coaching are often experiencing levels of stress, discouragement, disengagement, fatigue, and cynicism that are out of proportion with their talents, capabilities, experiences and aspirations.
 This incongruence should not be.
 There must be a dialogue at the nexus point between the practical application of business principles in appropriate settings and environments and the inexhaustible talent, imagination, drive and creativity that characterize human expression.
 We need a language that embraces and does not reduce what is in fact reliable but rarely quantifiable: the inextinguishable power and diversity of human potential.